 But although his achievements are mind-boggling, don’t think for a second that his success has gone to his head.
 After all, you have to keep your hands and feet inside the ride at all times.

-“Film is a roller coaster,” say Michael.
+“Film is a roller coaster,” he says.
 “You get your highs and your lows in every film… I realize that you have to get lucky to be successful in anything, but especially in the arts.
 It didn’t come overnight for me.
 It was a struggle that, in hindsight, maybe appears easy, but it wasn’t, and there were a number of years where I didn’t think it would work.
 So, as a default, I appreciate and can enjoy the success and also maybe understand that it could be fleeting.
 I try to just focus on the work, and if the work reaches an audience and is successful, there’s a ton of people who have played a part in that, especially in film.
 I think it’s delusional to think that your success is solely a result of yourself.”

-With that in mind, Michael’s approach to all his films is to “treat everybody the way you want to be treated.”
+With that in mind, his approach to all his films is to “treat everybody the way you want to be treated.”
 The philosophy applies to the entire cast and crew, from grips and caterers, to A-List stars like James Cromwell, Geneviève Bujold, Gordon Pinsent, Campbell Scott, Joshua Jackson, Olivia Newton-John and Jennifer Tilly.

 Staying the course